-The Market price of shares of our common stock has been volatile.
+The market price of shares of our common stock has been volatile.
 The price of our common stock may continue to fluctuate in response to a number of events and factors, such as:

-- . clinical trial results; - . the amount of our cash resources and our ability to obtain additional funding; - announcements of research activities, business developments, technological innovations or new products by us or our competitors;
+Ÿ clinical trial results;

+Ÿ the amount of our cash resources and our ability to obtain additional funding;

+Ÿ announcements of research activities, business developments, technological innovations or new products by us or our competitors;

-- changes in government regulation; - disputes concerning patents or proprietary rights; - changes in our revenues or expense levels; - public concern regarding the safety, efficacy or other - aspects of the products or methodologies we are developing; and - changes in potential recommendations by securities analysts.
+- Ÿ changes in government regulation; - Ÿ disputes concerning patents or proprietary rights; - Ÿ changes in our revenues or expense levels; - Ÿ public concern regarding the safety, efficacy or other aspects of the products or methodologies we are developing; and - Ÿ changes in potential recommendations by securities analysts.

 Any of these events may cause the price of our shares to fall, which may adversely affect our business and financing opportunities.
 In addition, the stock market in general and the market prices for biotechnology companies in particular have experienced significant volatility that often has been unrelated to the operating performance or financial conditions of such companies.
-These broad market and industry fluctuations may adversely affect the trading price of our shares, regardless of our operating performance or prospectus.
-For example, since November, 1999 our stock price has experienced a day where it closed at approximately twice the previous day's closing price and another day when it dropped by over 20% from the previous day's closing price.
-Additionally, since December 1999 the closing market price of our common stock has ranged from \$0.60 to \$7.75 per share.
-Based upon market fluctuations in our stock and depending upon the timing and amount of shares sold by us, if any, pursuant to this prospectus, investors who purchase our common stock may experience a significant decrease in the market price of their shares over a short period of time.
+These broad market and industry fluctuations may adversely affect the trading price of our stock, regardless of our operating performance or prospects.
+For example, within the last year, our stock price has experienced a day where it traded at approximately twice the previous day's closing price and another day when it dropped by over 20% from the previous day's closing price.

-In addition, sales, or the possibility of sales, of substantial numbers of shares of common stock in the public market, including sales pursuant to this prospectus, could adversely affect prevailing market prices of shares of common stock.
+In addition, sales, or the possibility of sales, of substantial numbers of shares of common stock in the public market could adversely affect prevailing market prices of shares of common stock.
 Our employees hold a significant number of options to purchase shares, many of which are presently exercisable.
 Employees may exercise their options and sell shares shortly after such options become exercisable, particularly if they need to raise funds to pay for the exercise of such options or to satisfy tax liabilities that they may incur in connection with exercising their options.
-Additionally, beginning January 1, 2001, COBE BCT will be able to sell all of its approximately 2.4 million shares of our common stock without restriction.